DUNE-DAQ/lbrulibs/README.md

     python-readout.py

-*Not implemented yet*
+This will receive the packets sent out by the generator over ZMQ and print out some useful debug information.

-To test readout through the framework in a separate terminal launch a readout emaulation via:
+To test readout through the DUNE-DAQ readout framework, start a separate terminal on the same machine and launch the test application via:

-    daq_application -c stdin://sourcecode/readout/test/pacmanreadout-commands.json
+    daq_application -n appNameofYourChoice -c <path_to_source>/lbrulibs/python/lbrulibs/fake_NDreadout.json

-Then start typing commands as follows.
+Then cycle through the states by typing 'init', 'conf' and 'start'.
+To stop the run issue the 'stop' command.
+To record data to a file issue the 'record' command.
+Note that this will store a data dump from the luminosity buffer should its occupancy rise above 80%.
+The stored data are 'raw' and not subject to any trigger selection.

+## ND-LAr: Configure the PACMAN card
+Configuration steps:
+   1. TBD

+## ND-GAr: TBD
+Configuration steps:
+   1. TBD

+## SAND: TBD
+Configuration steps:
+   1. TBD

 ## Next development steps:
-   1. Create PACMANFrame.hpp based on unpacking functions from LArPix
-   2. Make a payload type based on the frame
-   3. Create tests to pass the payload through the plugin
-   4. Create a request handler for interfacing with Data Selection
-   5. Build mechanism for writing data to HDF5
+   1. Verify ability to write triggered data to HDF5 via minidaqapp
+   2. Update fake trigger configuration in readout package to enable merge to develop (under discussion with readout developers)
+   3. Conclude on ZMQ IPM timeout issue
-   6. Scale to many ZMQ links and other subdetectors
+   4. Scale to many ZMQ links and other subdetectors